Public Health Nurse: Certification & Career

 National Board of Public Health Examiners (NBPHE)

-The Certified in Public Health (CPH) credential offered by the National Board of Public Health Examiners (NBPHE) is a well-recognized certification that validates an individual’s knowledge and expertise in the field of public health.
+The Certified in Public Health (CPH) credential offered by the National Board of Public Health Examiners (NBPHE) is a well-recognized certification that validates an individual’s knowledge and expertise in public health.

 Eligibility requirements for this certification vary based on education and work experience in public health.
 The candidates can be students, alumni, faculty of a school or program accredited by the Council on Education for Public Health (CEPH), or individuals with substantial public health work experience.
 For instance, individuals with at least a bachelor’s degree in any concentration require five years of public health work experience.
 In comparison, those with a relevant graduate-level degree need three years of public health work experience.